-- Few sects in Philosophy, which actually all came out during the Greek Philoshopy period:
+- Few sects in Philosophy, which actually all came out during the Greek Philosophy period:

 - “Man is the measure of all thing” Sophist Protagoras

-- Where a thing is right or wrong, good or bad must be considered in relation to a person’s need.
+- Where a thing is right or wrong, good or bad must be considered in relation to a person’s needs.

 - Reason is king:

 - We can only have opinions about the things that belong to the world of senses, tangible things.
 We can only have true knowledge of things that can be understood with our reason. – Plato